Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Data

-When the host galaxy flux contributions were subtracted from the $g$- and $r$-band light curves, the AGN optical emission of Mrk~590 decreased by a factor of $\gtrsim 10$ during the SDSS observations (see Section~\ref{sec:expected_dust} for further details).
+Subtracting the host galaxy flux contributions from the $g$- and $r$-band light curves, we can see that the AGN optical emission of Mrk~590 decreased by a factor of $\gtrsim 10$ during the SDSS observations (see Section~\ref{sec:expected_dust} for further details).